min2ha/ukwa-site/content/target/43001/index.en.md

   "subject": "The Queen's Official Birthday 2016"
 }

-# Picnic hampers from Queen's birthday street party go up for sale on eBay for more than £250

 Picnic baskets supplied to ticket holders at the Queen’s 90th Birthday picnic on Sunday are being listed on eBay for more than £250.